Dandula/power-docker/README.md

 `│  ├─ schedule` - schedule service config: supervisor and CRON jobs
 `│  │  ├─ additional.ini` - additional high-priority `php.ini` for CRON service
 `│  │  ├─ docker-entrypoint.sh` - Bash script for initialization CRON jobs and supervisor _(copied into the image at build)_
+`│  │  ├─ php7.x.Dockerfile` - dockerfile of schedule services with PHP v7.x
-`│  │  ├─ Dockerfile` - dockerfile of schedule service
+`│  │  ├─ php8.x.Dockerfile` - dockerfile of schedule services with PHP v8.x
 `│  │  ├─ fakesendmail.sh` - Bash script for saving emails instead of sending them _(copied into the image at build)_
 `│  ┴  └─ supervisord.conf` - supervisord config
 `├─ logs` - logs of services